 MAILED TO YOU.

-These score reports are only available for a period of 45 days.
-Please be sure to download and save your report, as well as print out several copies for future use.
+These score reports are only available for a short time.
+Please download and save your report, as well as print out several copies for future use.

 On November 7, 2005, the College of Education at Kean University approved a policy requiring all College of Education students to schedule, take and pass the respective Praxis II test(s) for their area of initial teacher certification BEFORE they will be allowed to perform their professional internship (student teaching).
 This policy went into effect in September 2006.
 The policy affects ALL College of Education students seeking initial teacher certification.

 Proof of passing Praxis II scores in the form of a copy of the student's Praxis II Score Report from ETS must be submitted to the Teaching Performance Center with the internship application for field placement.
 If test scores are not available at the time of application, a copy of an admissions ticket for the appropriate test(s) must be submitted and then scores must be submitted no later than August 1 for students performing fall semester internships and November 1 for spring semester internships.

 IMPORTANT: Listing Kean University as a recipient of your scores at the time of registration does NOT meet the requirements of this policy.
 A hard copy of a student's passing ETS Praxis II Score Report(s) MUST be hand-delivered, faxed or emailed to the Teaching Performance Center to meet the COE Policy.

 All College of Education students seeking initial teacher certification are covered by this policy and no exceptions will be permitted.
 No student will be permitted to perform an internship unless passing Praxis II scores are on file in the Teaching Performance Center.

 Passing Praxis II scores for each area of certification are determined by the New Jersey Department of Education and are subject to change.